Vitamin D Test

 Accesa Labs does not provide medical advice, diagnosis or treatment.
 All users should consult with a medical provider for specific health concerns.

 Vitamin D is important for enabling the absorption of nutrients such as phosphate and calcium.
-Traditionally, certain types of people are thought to be at an increased risk for having low Vitamin D levels.
+Traditionally, certain types of people are thought to be at an increased risk for having low vitamin D levels.
 More specifically, people who are elderly or obese, people who have had gastrointestinal surgery, babies and people who live in areas with minimal sunlight have a higher likelihood of having low body stores.
 Because vitamin D plays such an important role in calcium absorption, vitamin D deficiencies can lead to bone weakness and malformation, particularly in the young and the elderly.

 More recent research has demonstrated that Vitamin D might play more important roles in maintaining health than previously imagined.
 A low Vitamin D test level might be associated with an increased risk of a heart attack, cancer, respiratory disorders and immune system dysfunction.